 RICHARD COLLIN AWARD – Junior Award of ESOPRS

 The E.S.O.P.R.S. awards a prize for the best research by a young scientist.
-At the close of the annual meeting the President of the Society will present the award together with a skin hook inscribed “E.S.O.P.R.S.
-Junior Award” to the winner.
+At the close of the annual meeting the President of the Society will present the award.
+A skin hook inscribed “E.S.O.P.R.S.
+Junior Award” will be handed over to the winner at the next annual meeting.
 It is hoped that this award will inspire young scientists to increase their research and development in plastic, reconstructive, lid, orbital and lacrimal surgery.
-Papers to be submitted must meet the following requirement :
+Abstracts to be submitted must meet the following requirement :

 1. The author must be 35 years of age or younger.

-2. The paper has to be submitted and read at the Annual Meeting of the E.S.O.P.R.S.
-Papers have to be accepted as posters or as oral presentations by the Programme Committee before applying for the Junior Award.
+2. The abstract has to be submitted and has to be accepted by the Programme Committee before applying for the Junior Award.

-4. Only one person can submit a paper for the award.
-Collaborative papers (maximum three investigators) will be accepted only if they represent exceptional or oustanding discoveries.
+4. Only one person per submission can apply for the award.
+Collaborative papers (maximum three investigators) will be accepted only if they represent exceptional or outstanding discoveries.

-8. The Jury of five members will be selected by the Committee.
-The jury will consist of the President, the Secretary, the local organizer and two members of the committee nominated by alphabetical rotation.
+7. The Jury of five members will be selected by the Committee.
+The jury will consist of the President, the Secretary, and three members of the committee.
 They will select the winning paper by majority vote.

-Organisational remark: Applications for the junior award should kindly directed to the local organizer of the Annual Meeting and for information only to the secretary of ESOPRS.
+Organisational remark: Applications for the junior award should kindly directed to the local organizer of the Annual Meeting at email@example.com and for information only to the secretary of ESOPRS, firstname.lastname@example.org.

 Past Junior Awards